Skip main navigation

 You Are Your Friend's Biggest Support

-Although suicide is a serious public health concern, it is preventable.
+Suicide is a serious public health concern, but it can be preventable.
 You can help by keeping an eye out for warriors who may be struggling.
 Getting them support quickly is important.
 So, speak up if you are concerned about the psychological well-being of a service member or veteran in your life.

 The information below can help you learn to recognize when a warrior may be at risk for suicide and what to do when you identify a problem.